yisiang/III/README.md

 # III
-Institute for Information Industry in Taiwan \n
+Group Project in Institute for Information Industry in Taiwan
-Group Project